 We also know that this is only part of our story.

 Behind closed doors, issues such as human trafficking and domestic abuse are rife.
-So far this year Surrey Police have already opened 200 new investigations into human trafficking, with 28 domestic abuse crimes reported to them everyday.
+We’ve already learned that Surrey Police have recently opened 200 new investigations into human trafficking, and on average 28 domestic abuse crimes are reported to them everyday.

 Our Hidden in Plain Sight webinars bring together local people and voluntary sector experts to find meaningful solutions to Surrey’s prevalent, but hidden issues.